T1To48/hyper_ninja_app/README.md

 ## Features

-<b style="color:#D4AF37">Empowering users with an array of advanced functionalities.
+<b style="color:#D4AF37 ">Empowering users with an array of advanced functionalities.
 Explore dynamic dashboards, personalized profile management, and more.
 Discover how these features redefine user interaction:
 </b>
 ### Prerequisites